ProtocolONE/auth1.protocol.one/README.md

-# Authentication as service.

-# Introduction
+# AuthOne Introduction

-Auth1 is an open source authorization server that supports the OAuth 2.0 and OpenID 1.0 Connect paradigm, created on the basis of the [ORY Hydra](https://github.com/ory/hydra) open source protected and certified application.
+AuthOne is an open source authorization server that supports the OAuth 2.0 and OpenID 1.0 Connect paradigm, created on the basis of the [ORY Hydra](https://github.com/ory/hydra) open source protected and certified application.
 The server is not integrated into your application, but is used as an external service according to OAuth authorization standards.